Locked out of House by Pelosi, Trump vows State of Union alternative

 The president is required to give Congress a report on the nation, but is not required to deliver it in a live, televised address before lawmakers.
 Many past presidents have delivered it in writing.

-Reporting by Susan Heavey and Susan Cornwall; Additional reporting by David Morgan; Editing by Kevin Drawbaugh and Lisa Shumaker
+Reporting by Susan Heavey and Susan Cornwell; additional reporting by David Morgan; editing by Kevin Drawbaugh, Lisa Shumaker and Jonathan Oatis